sundaresancg/Signing_Detector/README.md

 SignClf_preprocessing:
 - Consists of frame generation from a video.
 - Augmentation, Resizing of images, Conversion of images to Black and White.
-- Generation od Absdiff images.
+- Generation of Absdiff images.

 SignClf_modelling:
 - CNN Model Architecture, Building, Compilation, Testing.